mosull20/destination-film-ms2/README.md

 + Smooth scrolling effect in CSS found in [W3 schools - here](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section2)

-+ Code for inserting favicon as used in my previous MS1 project and orignally sourced then from a Youtube video by Dani Krossing as recommended by Anna Greaves (Code Institute) in her MS1 helper documents.
++ Code for inserting favicon as used in my previous MS1 project and orignally sourced then from a Youtube video by Dani Krossing as recommended by Anna Greaves (Code Institute) in MS1 helper documents.